The Congregational Development Fund (CDF) is intended to help congregations with larger capital needs while undertaking church building projects.

 - All CDF loans are conditional upon the continuance of a relationship within The United Church of Canada and must be repaid in full immediately if that relationship is severed.

 - All costs for securing a CDF loan are borne by the applying congregation.

 - If a congregation requires a loan from a conventional lender and a first mortgage is given to that lender, the United Church will hold the secondary mortgage if that is necessary.

 A church building project relies on the support of many partners.
 A covenant of mutual support, outlining each partner’s commitment to the building project, is recommended in these circumstances.
 Such a covenant may take the form of a written document as well as a special worship service.

-Monitoring of loan payments by all partners—including presbytery, Conference, and CIM staff—will be done on a regular basis.
+Monitoring of loan payments by all partners—including regional council and CIM staff—will be done on a regular basis.
 All partners have a role in strengthening the congregation’s ability to meet its commitments.
 Steps leading to continued collaboration among partners and ongoing support of the building project should also be identified.

 If any CDF loan is in default (not in good standing for six months), relevant church courts or partners and all financial stakeholders will collaborate to address the financial difficulty and may agree to undertake any of the following steps: